featured

 Yearning for a cover-up of these painful reminders, Stephanie traveled to Chicago to receive her tattoos.
 Her beautiful tattoos now cover the areas where she self-harmed, allowing her to wear clothes she previously couldn’t.

-Though she still struggles, her tattoos are a constant reminder of her ability to survive
+Though she still struggles, her tattoos are a constant reminder of her ability to survive despite it all.

 Brenda (She/Her)

 “It is better to have loved and lost than never to have loved at all.”
-For Brenda, a 35-year-old Mexican American woman, this saying was misconstrued in her childhood to mean she needed to lose half her weight to be loved.
+For Brenda, a Mexican American woman, this saying was misconstrued in her childhood to mean she needed to lose half her weight to be loved.
 Her struggle with obesity led to bullying, failed diets, and ultimately weight-loss and reconstructive surgeries.

 After these surgeries, she faced near-death complications and a rare autoimmune skin disorder that left her with painful chest and abdominal scars.
 The rose tattoos adorning her scarred body serve as healing catalysts, validating her defiance of Mexican cultural and religious stigmas on the path to recovering her lost self-love.